christianhofmanncodes/youtube-playlist-generator/README.md

 2. Install newest version of Python
 3. Install pandas with `pip install pandas`
 4. Install pyqt6 with `pip install pyqt6`
+5. Install qt_material with `pip install qt_material`
-5. Run the file
+6. Run the file
    - If you want to use the console version: `python src/console/app.py`
    - If you want to use the GUI version: `python src/giu/app-gui.py`

 Note: On Linux and macOS you need to use `pip3` and `python3`.
+3rd step is only necessary if you want to use the console version.
+Otherwise you can skip that step.

 ## License